florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Introduction

-The active e-mail module is a commonly used module within the Florisoft application, it currently falls under the Florishop sales module but this might be subject to change.
+The active e-mail module is a commonly used module within the Florisoft application, it currently falls under the FloriShop sales module but this might be subject to change.
 Previously custom active e-mail was to be created in HTML format which caused some problems with accessibility and development cost.

-To address this problem a new e-mail editor was developed within the Florishop website.
+To address this problem a new e-mail editor was developed within the FloriShop website.
 The editors main goals are to simplify creation and management of the e-mail templates for our customers.
 However the editor is currently only available to Florisoft staff, but it will be made accessible to customers in the future as well .

 The intention of the user manual is to get to know the editor’s functionalities and learn how to create and manage e-mail lay-outs for your business.
 This document will walk you through the complete process of creating templates to editing them and finally enabling them.
 If you are already familiar with the process of creating templates and getting to the editor you may skip ahead to [step 4](#step-4-the-editor).